Communications

 This advanced course, students explore the cross-functional organization of integrated marketing communication with special emphasis on the areas of advertising, public relations, and marketing.
 Students gain hands-on experience applying the skills and techniques needed to influence and change the market through development of a comprehensive and well-organized plan.
 Prerequisites: COM 311 and COM 312

-COM 325: WEB & INTERACTIVE MEDIA DESIGN
+COM 325: INTERACTIVE MEDIA DESIGN

 Credits 3